a2aaron/rift_rust/spec_notes.md

 Suppose that no current neighbor exists, does this mean that the "CHECK_THREE_WAY" procedure would occur twice?

+- In step 3. for `PROCESS_LIE`, how should one implement "remote level is lower than HAT" if the HAT is currently undefined.
+Does undefined level count as lower than all other levels?

 - The ZTP specific terminology should be defined sooner, since terms such as HAL, HAT, and HALS appear earlier than Section 4.2.7.1.
 Alternatively, please include a link to the definition when these terms are introduced.

+# Rift Python
+- two_by_two_by_two_ztp.yaml has `level: superspine`.
+However, this does not appear to be a real named level value, and attempting to get rift-python to parse the file results in an error.